 Essential reading: A round-up of the best smart scales on the market

 Naturally, muscle will gradually become more and more functionally limited.
-This reduction in muscle also increases the risk for associated problems such as adult-onset diabetes, hypercholesterolemia, and hypertension, as well as cardiovascular disease.
-So keeping yourself in top form will not only make you look good, but it is good for you too.
+This reduction also increases the risk for associated problems such as adult-onset diabetes, hypercholesterolemia, and hypertension, as well as cardiovascular disease.
+So keeping yourself in top form will not only make you look good, but it is good for your health as well.

-While we obviously cannot stop the aging of muscle, there are steps we can take early on to keep our muscle quality up.
+While you obviously cannot stop the aging of muscle, there are steps you can take early on to keep our muscle quality up.

 - Create a mix of physical activity that comprises weight-bearing activities, cardiovascular fitness, and balance and flexibility training.